shenalexw/Foogle/README.md

 ## Abstract
 The Odin Project: Google Homepage Assignment

 Replicated the google homepage using HTML and CSS.
+Works only in desktop mode.

 ## In-Progress
 Having the search bar go into another page and display the search website of google

-(Desktop Only)

 ## How To Use